 1. Content-based connections

-Alternatively, groups in a social app may be build around non-user entities, such as businesses and organisations that want to be part of a social network (e.g. Facebook Pages).
+Public groups are communities that gather people with common values.
+Groups are about connections between people.
+They can be the main focus of a social app, or they can be an additional feature.
+Alternatively, groups in a social app may be built around non-user entities, such as businesses and organisations that want to be part of a social network (for example, Facebook Pages).

 4. Social networks